Reggio-Digital/universal-web-share/readme.txt

 == Frequently Asked Questions ==
 = Will you be adding additional features? =
 Yes, but the idea of the plugin is to keep things simple so you won't find major new features here.
+= Which browsers support this feature? =
+Currently Firefox does not support the Web Share API.
+[See browser compatibility here](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share#browser_compatibility).
+If the browser does not support it, the share button will not appear.

 == Installation ==
 1. Download Universal Web Share from the WordPress Plugin repository.